wilsonmar/wilsonmar.github.io/_posts/2018-07-15-salesforce-onboarding.md

 6. Scroll down to click <a target="_blank" href="https://trailhead.salesforce.com/users/00550000006yDdKAAU/trailmixes/get-started-with-trailhead-end-user">Get started with Trailhead</a>.

+7. Click the Link to read a Medium.co article about Trailhead and Trailblazers.

-7. Begin your first Trailhead module:
+8. Begin your first Trailhead module:

    <a name="TrailheadBasic"></a>